- overview

 - Through public consultation by Government on new national policy statements

-- The proposers of any new major projects are required by the Act to consult the public fully and a new Infrastructure Planning Commission can reject a scheme on the grounds that consultation has not been rigorous enough.
+- The proposers of any new major projects are required to consult the public fully and a new Infrastructure Planning Commission can reject a scheme on the grounds that consultation has not been rigorous enough.

-- The Infrastructure Planning Commission will hold hearings into schemes and communities have the right to make representations to the Commission – although not the right to appear at them.
+- The Infrastructure Planning Commission will hold hearings into schemes and communities have the right to make representations to the Commission – although not the right to appear at the hearings.

 The White Paper continues: